tangerinedream/AWS_EC2_Scheduler/README.md

 ### Runtime Architecture
 The Scheduler will operate in the following manner:
 1. Reads Workload specific information from DynamoDB
-1. Uses EC2 & SSM API’s to identify instance membership within Tiers
+1. Uses EC2 API’s to identify instance membership within Tiers
 1. Actions Start, Scale, or Stop on a Tier by Tier basis
 ![Scheduler_RuntimeArchitecture.png](https://s3.amazonaws.com/gman-aws-ec2-scheduler/github-diagrams/Scheduler_RuntimeArchitecture.png)